SpinaNico/einvoice/Readme.md

 >This package deals with giving structures for the validation of electronic invoices in the Italian billing system

+# This package is still experimental (not use in production)

 ---

 + [Header](header.go)  is a file that shows all the structures necessary for the electronic invoice header to function.
 In these structures the clinician is defined as professional.